mainkoon81/Study-09-MachineLearning-A/README.md

    - **Hyper(meta)-parameters:** C_value, degree, gamma, etc)
 <img src="https://user-images.githubusercontent.com/31917400/39488793-431e5956-4d7b-11e8-94a8-80a5c05852b5.jpg" />

-# By the way, in **SVM**, tuning the parameters can be a lot of work, and **GridSearchCV**, a sklearn tool can offer an optimal parameter tune almost automatically.
+## Particularly, in **SVM**, tuning the parameters can be CRAZY, and `GridSearchCV` in a sklearn tool can offer an optimal parameter tune automatically.
+For example,

-## The optimization in SVM:
+### The optimization in SVM:
  - **a) Select Parameters**
 Let's say we'd like to decide between the following parameters:
    - kernel: `poly` or `rbf`.